 A book authored by Natalie Silverman, published in 2012 under the title: “THE STORY BEHIND THE HOLOCAUST: Forgive and Forget” contains some relevant information to which I attach a health warning.

 Benzinwerke Rhenania (Shell) and I.G.
 Farben Industrie were co-founders of Deutsche Gasoline (the National German Petroleum Company) to give the Nazis control over fuel production.
 The Nazi government had a 25% interest in Deutsche Gasoline.
 The chemical synthesis division of Deutsche Gasoline produced Zyklon B poison gas.
 After the war the company name changed to Deutsche-Shell.

-What I can safely say is that Royal Dutch Shell was in bed for many years with the evil company, IG Farben, an indispensable part of the Nazi war machine.
+What is beyond doubt is that Royal Dutch Shell was in bed in multiple business ventures for many years with the evilest company in history, IG Farben, an indispensable part of the Nazi war machine.